iSCInc/app/README.md

 ### A wiki software for the iSC Inc. farm.

-© 2014 iSC Inc. All rights reserved.
+Copyright © 2014 iSC Inc. All rights reserved.

 ----